 5 Internet of Things Examples That Maximize Productivity and Reduce Costs

-These IoT use cases have been proven to help companies cut costs, streamline business processes and improve the customer experience.
+The IoT use cases below have been proven to help companies cut costs, streamline business processes and improve the customer experience.

 The heavy industry has long pioneered IoT use cases, perhaps because capital assets and goods can be easily connected to the Internet, providing real-time visibility into workflows that determine business outcomes.
 The affordability and configurability of smart devices and sensors is propelling other industries into IoT’s blue sky of opportunity.
 Here are 5 IoT examples operations managers should keep an eye on.

 IoT for Transportation

 Early use cases of IoT in transportation focused on fleet management.
 IoT fleet management solutions made made it easy to monitor vehicles in real-time, and the ROI was quantifiable and quick.
 In many cases, this telematics solution paid for itself within a matter of months.

 With telematics, fuel costs fell precipitously as companies reigned in excessive idling and inefficient routing, saving thousands, even hundreds of thousands, of dollars each year.
 Entire fleets could be mapped to achieve dynamic job assignments based on traffic, job type, or proximity to the customer’s location.
 Real-time notifications of activity after business hours mitigated authorized usage, loss and theft.
 Also, companies saved on insurance premiums by using a GPS fleet tracking solution to capture driving behaviors.

 With these IoT investments paying off, transportation companies sought more use cases for the IoT.
 Gathering real-time engine diagnostics for preventive maintenance schedules, delivering real-time notifications to customers, and using data analytics to achieve predictability in service delivery are just some of the other use cases driving IoT adoption in the transportation industry.